 Of course, the bigger picture includes agricultural inputs, food transformation, cool storage and transportation chains all with extremely large footprints.

-Food wasted may be due to inaccurate forecasting, bad storage, wrong preparation techniques or inadequate portion size leading to guest plate waste.
-There is room for improvement in the hotel industry on the topic food waste.
+Food waste may be due to inaccurate forecasting, bad storage, wrong preparation techniques or inadequate portion size leading to guest plate waste.
+There is room for improvement in the hotel industry on the topic of food waste.

 Destination branding plays a role in the extent to which it can use some of its marketing funds to invest in its destination, rather than external marketing events, focusing on bringing more visitors.